frnsys/simulation_cybernetics_class/readme.md

 ### Final

-Choose any topic you're interested in and create a game around it.
+Choose any topic you're interested in (it can be a different aspect of something we've already covered in class) and create a game around it.

 Your game should be available online and should include a system map describing it.